intuition-dev/INTUITION2/SETUP.md

 		}

-At the end of the setup, you should have 2 connections and 2 mounts per project:
+At the end of the setup, you should have a connections and 2 mounts per project:
-- One for production
 - One of the admin/build server
+- In that, the production mount